tryhardrip/Discord-Bot-Ticket/README.md

     "log_channel_id": "Log Channel Ticket ID"
 }
 ```
-So in file config file in config.json in Main

-So is file not attack not This is **Ticket Bot discord!**
+***So, in the config file named 'config.json' in the 'Main' directory, there is a file.
+It's not an attack file, but rather a file for a Discord Ticket Bot!***

 <p><b>https://discord.gg/VYdM6BXCnb</b></p>